 He has also has an interest in organization structure and how to cultivate productive relationships.
 During his MBA, he wrote his dissertation on the different approaches in Europe ranging from the Swedish experiments at Volvo and Saab to the self-management of the then Yugoslavia, which included having the privilege to visit.
 His conclusions were that productive relationships were not so dependent on the organization of work but on the values systems of mutual trust and goal congruence being present.

 He is an engineer at heart and derives great satisfaction from seeing his machinery make things and from tackling the many small and large engineering challenges at Palm Products.

 He believes that we all have a responsibility to give back to the community, and has had a continuous involvement since his early 30’s.
-He is currently the President of the Old Scotch Athletics Club, a past Treasurer of the Federation Automotive Part Manufacturers, a Past President and Life Member of the Ormond Ski Club and a past president of the Old Scotch Collegians Association.
+He is immediate Past-President of the Old Scotch Athletics Club, a past Treasurer of the Federation Automotive Part Manufacturers, a Past President and Life Member of the Ormond Ski Club and a Past-President of the Old Scotch Collegians Association.